GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ![Firestore options][ds-options]

 3. Choose the Datastore mode option.
 4. Select the geographic location where you wish to host Firestore and store your device configuration data.
-Choose the location nearest to the GCP region where you deployed your Cloud Functions, and click **Create Database**.
+Choose the location nearest to the Google Cloud region where you deployed your Cloud Functions, and click **Create Database**.
 5. In the Firestore Datastore mode console, click **Create Entity**.
 6. Set the value of **Kind** to `deviceType`.
 7. Set the value of **Key identifier** to **Custom name**.